Epiforge/Extensions/Design/direct-subscription.md

 The number of fuzzer runs is not the bar.
 What the generator is *capable of emitting* is.

 **Subscription-set equality is the primary instrument**, because it tests the contract's own sentence rather than a downstream consequence of it.
 A recording notifier logs every `+=` and `-=` performed against it; the same expression is observed once each way; the sets of subscribed pairs of object and event must be equal.
 This is deterministic.
 Comparing notification sequences only exposes a wrong subscription set when some generated mutation happens to touch the difference, whereas comparing the sets exposes it always.

+### The instrument, built before the execution path

+The comparison exists now, ahead of anything that executes a plan, and the sequencing is the point: with no execution path, a divergence has exactly one possible cause.
+The plan is wrong.
+Nothing else is in the picture to blame.

+`SubscriptionLog` records every `+=` and `-=` performed against the recording types with the target's identity and the event's name.
+One expression is observed by a real `ExpressionObserver`; the plan for the same expression is computed; each planned subscription's source is resolved to its value, `DirectSubscription.ResolveKind` turns the site into the event actually attached there, and the two sorted multisets must be equal.
+Disposal must then return the log to zero outstanding, and the observer's cache to empty.

+`ResolveKind` lives in the library rather than in the test, because it is the site-to-attachment rule the execution path needs anyway, and it is fully determined by the four corrections above.
+Writing it twice would be writing the divergence in by hand.

+Two limits worth stating plainly.

+**The test reproduces parameter replacement rather than obtaining it.** `ReplaceParametersWithoutOptimization` is internal, so the test substitutes `Expression.Constant(argument, parameter.Type)` itself, which is what the observer does.
+This is sound here only because the comparison is over *resolved objects and event names*, never over expression identity — a structurally different but equivalent tree reaches the same objects and compares equal.
+The observer-side convenience the analyser section anticipates would remove the reproduction entirely, and gets built with the execution path.

+**Expressions with deferred branches are compared at steady state.** The test drives the condition or the short-circuit so that every branch has been taken, then compares — because before that the graph's set is legitimately smaller, and asserting equality against a moving target would only teach the test to expect whichever moment it happened to sample. `AnUnexercisedBranchIsNotSubscribedUntilItIsTaken` pins the pre-steady-state count separately, at two before and three after, so the property cannot change without a test noticing.

+**Indexers are outside the instrument, for the reason already recorded.** `collection[0]` reaches the observer as a `get_Item` call which the observer normalizes and the analyser does not, so there is no lambda for which both mechanisms see an index.
+That is not a coverage gap in the mechanism, since the fast path cannot be reached through an indexer today either.
+It closes when normalization is shared.

 The rest: